 A century ago, children with rheumatic heart disease often spent weeks, even months in hospitals as their damaged hearts gradually failed them.
 But disease incidence plummeted after the explosion of antibiotics after World War II.
 And in developed nations steadily advancing cardiac surgery techniques rescued many lives among those few who developed heart complications.

-The experience in less developed nations in not so successful.
-In Uganda, and many nations in the African Union (AU), deaths from rheumatic heart disease remain common, even though the condition that classically proceeds rheumatic heart disease–rheumatic fever–remains uncommonly diagnosed.
+The experience in less developed nations is not so successful.
+In Uganda, and many nations in the African Union (AU), deaths from rheumatic heart disease remain common, even though the condition that classically precedes rheumatic heart disease–rheumatic fever–remains uncommonly diagnosed.